Al Akhbar (Lebanon): Orientation

 Al Akhbar declares its political orientation as independent and progressive, supporting movements working for independence, freedom, and social justice, and against war and occupation, in Lebanon and around the world.
 The social justice commitment includes publication of articles and columns advancing women's and gay rights.
 In his "Comprehensive Guide to Lebanese Media," journalist Deen Sharp describes Al Akhbar as "critical of all Lebanese groups," but "perceived as pro-March 8th," a coalition of political parties in Lebanon that includes Hezbollah and the Free Patriotic Movement.

 In 2010, Ibrahim Al Amine, editorial chairman of Al Akhbar, described the founding ambitions of the newspaper: "We wanted the U.S. ambassador to wake up in the morning, read it and get upset.”
 Responding in a letter to The New York Times, Jeffrey Feltman, who was US ambassador to Lebanon when Al Amine made the remark, wrote that Al Amine "did get my attention, but not in the way he intended.
 The hilariously erroneous accounts of my activities reported as fact in his newspaper provoked morning belly laughs."
 Later, in 2013, Al Amine attacked the U.S. as "the main source of policies of oppression, hegemony, and injustice in the world."

 Marwan Hamadeh, a member of the 14 March Alliance and a deputy in Lebanon's legislature, and news reports in publications such as The New York Times and Wall Street Journal have described Al Akhbar as pro-Hezbollah.
 Former US ambassador Feltman wrote in early 2011 that Al Akhbar romanticized and never criticized Hezbollah leader Hassan Nasrallah.
 Robert Worth, in The New York Times, wrote in 2010 that the paper "has sometimes criticized Hezbollah in print (though mildly)."
-In his 2012 and 2013 Al Akhbar English language columns, writer As'ad AbuKhalil criticized both Hezbollah and its leader Hassan Nasrallah.
+In his 2012 and 2013 Al Akhbar English language columns, writer As'ad AbuKhalil, despite his generally pro-March 8th views, criticized both Hezbollah and its leader Hassan Nasrallah.
+In 2025, AbuKhalil began writing a weekly column titled A Critical Retrospective on Hezbollah's Political and Military Experience, intended to be a constructive criticism of what he perceives as errors and missteps committed by Hezbollah.
+In one edition, among other things, he criticizes Hezbollah for its 2023 cultural campaign against homosexuality, calling it counterproductive and misguided.

 New York Times journalist Mark Ashurst described the newspaper as having "close links to the government" of President Bashar al-Assad of Syria."
 A reporter for the same newspaper, Robert Worth in 2010, wrote that Al Akhbar newspaper "has become the most dynamic and daring in Lebanon, and perhaps anywhere in the Arab world," but criticized the publication for "news pages that often show a loose mingling of fact, rumor and opinion."